From the Bible: What has been will be again, what has been done will be done again; there is nothing new under the sun. Ecclesiastes 1:9

 From Wikipedia: KISS is an acronym for "Keep it simple, stupid" as a design principle noted by the U.S. Navy in 1960.
 The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.

-In software, we keep rewriting the same thing over and over again and for the most part software is written not for the convenience of the user.
-It is sometimes written in a way that is so complex that it confuses the user and there are countless examples scattered all over the place.
+In software, developers keep rewriting the same thing over and over again and sometimes software is written not for the convenience of the user.
+It is sometimes written in a way that is so complex that it confuses the user.
 Ever try finding something in a file cabinet?
 It could take a long time and the same can occur in a software program.
 A poorly written software program is like a poorly written book.
-It ends up in the trash can.
+Many times it ends up in the trash can.

-What do we offer?
-Well, there is nothing we can do about the "...under the sun" part but we can offer the KISS part and isn't that the most important part?
+What is offered?
+Well, there is nothing that can be done about the "...under the sun" part but there is the offer to make the software follow the KISS part and isn't that what is most important?

 If you have any questions, please do not hesitate to contact us.